 These affordable DIY security solutions also provide real estate professionals and home sellers a competitive edge when listing a home for sale.
 “This can increase the marketability of the home and potentially increase the value of the listing,” says Carney.
 “An agent can easily deploy a whole-environment solution built around an Abode system including a smart lock, thermostat, and connected lights, all for under $1,000 and all easily controlled by one app.”
 A system can also be given as closing gift to protect the new home and “help establish the real estate agent as someone that buyer will call on again or recommend to a friend,” he adds.

 Below is a list of customizable systems that real estate professionals can share with home buyers.
-These systems can be setup for either self-monitoring over an in-home network, or professionally monitored with additional backup over cellular network, and battery backup in the event of a power outage.
+These systems can be set up for either self-monitoring over an in-home network or professionally monitored with additional backup over a cellular network and battery backup in the event of a power outage.

 - Nest, which has gained popularity from its smart thermostat, now offers its own video doorbell, indoor and outdoor cameras, sensors, and security system that work across the Google network of devices.
 The “Works with Nest” program is now being transferred over to “Works with Google Assistant,” which may affect integration with third-party vendors.
 Professional monitoring and recorded backup plans are available for $5, $10, or $30 a month.
 This is a great system for someone who may already have the Nest devices and would like to stay within the Google family of products.

-- Ring Doorbell has been a common entry point for homeowners because it’s easy to install and works across Wi-Fi or a wired ethernet network.
+- Ring Doorbell has been a common entry point for homeowners because it’s easy to install and works across Wi-Fi or a wired Ethernet network.
 Users can see who is at their door remotely on their phone, set up motion detection, and view and share video recordings through the included app.
-Though, the company is under public scrutiny right now for its relationships with local police departments.
+The company is under public scrutiny right now for its relationships with local police departments.
 Now under the ownership of Amazon, the brand has expanded its product line to include additional cameras, floodlights, and a customizable alarm system.
-There are various packages available, which may include motion detectors, door and window sensors, and smoke and carbon monoxide detectors.
-This allows the homeowner to monitor everything in one place.
+There are various packages available, which can include motion detectors, door and window sensors, and smoke and carbon monoxide detectors.
+This allows the homeowner to monitor everything in one app.
 Basic plans start at $3 per month for recording and self-monitoring; professional 24/7 monitoring is also available for $10 a month.

 - Window and door sensors are the most common sensors, ranging from $15 to $40.
 They are included in most starter kits.
 Sensors can trigger an alarm and allow a homeowner to know when a door or window has been opened.
 Hubs such as the Abode Cue are able to connect to a number of different devices over protocols including Z-Wave, Wi-Fi, and Zigbee.
 This allows the owner to automate reactions when certain events happen.
 Let’s say an owner has just came home from work and it’s dark out.
 With the Cue, they could create a rule set that would turn on exterior lights when the outside door is opened using a compatible smart light or switch that senses when it’s dark outside.

 - Motion detectors allow a homeowner to monitor an area.
 They can typically be disabled when the homeowner is home to avoid accidental alarm trips.
-When an owner is away, the motion detectors can be set to notify him or her or trigger the alarm.
+When owners are away, the motion detectors can be set to notify them or trigger the alarm.
 The typical cost for a motion detector is between $30 and $42, but one is often included in home security starter kits.
 Aeotec manufactures a variety of all-in-one sensors that can detect motion, temperature, light, humidity, vibration, and ultraviolet light in an environment.
 When paired with a compatible Z-Wave hub, this can be used to control lights, thermostats, fans, and shades.

 - Smart smoke and carbon monoxide detectors function just like their traditional counterparts but are able to alert the homeowner to the problem remotely.
 If the system is professionally monitored, they can call the authorities on the owner’s behalf.
 These sensors cost about $30 to $45.